Authenticated penetration testing

 What is authenticated penetration testing?

-A pentest performed with valid credentials in the application — typically across every role you ship.
-The goal is to find issues inside the trust boundary: horizontal and vertical privilege escalation, tenant-isolation gaps, and abuse of role-specific features.
+A pentest performed with valid credentials across every role you ship.
+The goal is finding privilege escalation, tenant-isolation gaps, and abuse of role-specific features inside the trust boundary.

 Why does authenticated testing matter more than unauthenticated?

-Most real breaches involve compromised or low-privilege credentials, not unauthenticated access.
-Authenticated testing surfaces the issues a stolen, phished, or low-tier account could exploit — which are usually higher-impact than perimeter findings.
+Most real breaches use compromised or low-privilege credentials.
+Authenticated testing surfaces the issues a stolen or phished account could exploit — typically higher-impact than perimeter findings.

 How do you handle role provisioning?

-We work from a documented role matrix you supply (or we draft on the scoping call).
-For every role and tenant in scope you provide a test account; we test each account against every protected resource.
+You supply a role matrix (or we draft one on the scoping call) and a test account per role and tenant.
+We test each account against every protected resource.

 Do you cover SSO and federated logins?